Mentalab-hub/explore-android/README.md

 ===============

 * If your phone is not recognized by Android Studio, make sure that USB debugging is turned on on your Android device.
+* Make sure to pair the Explore device with your phone at first.

 You can also create a new issue in the GitHub repository.